The Entrepreneurship for Kids Program has two parts:

 - How the entrepreneurs turned the difficulty into an opportunity

-Topic 20: Presentation and public speaking
+Module 20: Presentation and public speaking

 - Dealing with stage fright

-- Preparing for speaking in public
+- Preparing and practicing for public speaking

-Topic 21: Internet marketing
+Module 21: Internet marketing

 - What is marketing?